mauricio/mauricio.github.com/_posts/2014-02-24-ruby-object-conversions.md

 end
 {% endhighlight %}

 So, while we call these methods __implicit converters__, they're not that implicit.
-The runtime has to manually decide when this is required and call `rb_check_string_type` to convert what you have into a string or into any of the other methods by itself.
+The runtime has to manually decide when this is required and call `rb_check_string_type` to convert what you have into a string or into any of the other types by itself.
 So, unless the documentation is specific about this or you know the code will make this check, don't expect your objects to be converted into something else.

 Another common built-in conversion is when you're comparing `String`, `Array` and `Hash` objects with `==`.
 The current implementation will check if the right-hand object is of the same type of the left-hand one and if it isn't, it will try to convert it.
 Here's the `Hash#==` implementation: